Sjeanpierre/passenger-datadog-monitor/README.md

 # passenger-datadog-monitor

-Send health metrics from Phusion Passenger to DataDog using the StatsD interface on the server agent.
+Send health metrics from Phusion Passenger to Datadog using the StatsD interface on the server agent.

 ## Purpose